 After a hypothesis is determined, we can round out preparation by taking into consideration items such as the timing for projects, which is based on a variety of factors, including scope, availability of data, priority level, etc. When planning for a project, it is important to keep each of these in mind so that sufficient time is allocated to each step.

 When ready to move forward in the project plan, the next step would involve the collection of data.
-Which will be discussed further in the 3rd part of these series.
+Which will be discussed further in part 3 of these series.

-If you have any questions about anything that was discussed thus far, please feel free to reach out to your HR Advisor.
+If you have any questions about anything that was discussed thus far, please please reach out to Kiwi Partners’ HR Services team.